ash-project/ash_phoenix/documentation/tutorials/getting-started-with-ash-and-phoenix.md

   end
 ```

-All being well you should be able to load up what we have just created on http://localhost:4000/posts.
+Now, start the web server by running `mix phx.server`.
+Then, visit http://localhost:4000/posts in your browser to see what we have just created.

 You can see how using functions created by our `code_interface` makes it easy to integrate Ash with Phoenix.